GENDER DISCRIMINATION LAWSUITS

 The federal Pregnancy Discrimination Act prohibits discrimination on the basis of employee pregnancy, childbirth, and related conditions.
 The Equal Pay Act protects employees against pay discrimination on the basis of gender.
 Other types of hostile work environments and workplace discrimination can include sexual harassment at the workplace.

-In 1964, the Civil Rights Act made it illegal for an Ohio employer to discriminate based on race or gender in regards to hiring, firing, promotion and compensation.
-It is illegal for an Ohio employer to discriminate based on race, and also illegal to discriminate because an employee is married to a person of a specific race or gender.
+In 1964, the Civil Rights Act made it illegal for an employer to discriminate based on race or gender in regards to hiring, firing, promotion and compensation.
+It is illegal for an employer to discriminate based on race, and it is also illegal to discriminate because an employee is married to a person of a specific race or gender.

 Gender Discrimination Claims

-Workplace discrimination is an increasing practice area at the Lyon Firm as the number of women, openly gay, and transgender individuals enter the Ohio workforce.
-Ohio state and federal laws are clear that these employees are given equal access and protections.
+Workplace discrimination is an increasing practice area at the Lyon Firm as the number of women, openly gay, and transgender individuals enter the workforce.
+State and federal laws make it clear that these employees are given equal access and protections.

 Gender discrimination in the workplace can be difficult to identify.
 Each case is unique and will require a professional to determine what laws and rights were violated.
 Common examples of sex and gender discrimination at work include: